wyll-io/blog/content/posts/is-it-the-last-daylight-saving.md

 Europe/Paris  9223372036854775807 = NULL
 ```

-Wouah !
+Oh my God !
 It is decided until year 2499 !
 It is not ready to be be changed ^^

 ## Let's keep an eye on this